-If you’re part of the Instagram cidersphere, over the next few weeks, your feed is going to be rife with harvest photos.
+If you’re part of the Instagram cidersphere, your feed has likely been rife with harvest photos.
 Though the perfect time for apple picking varies a bit from region to region, autumn is when farmers and orchardists are out there, harvesting apples in epic numbers.

 Here are five to try: